 Where the growth landed

 The district coverage chart tells the expansion story.
-In 2005, 180 districts reported PK enrollment.
-By 2008, that figure hit 292.
-By 2026, 346 of 422 districts (82.0%) report pre-K students.
-The jump in the percentage between 2005 and 2008 partly reflects a drop in the total district count (from 707 to 466, likely due to consolidation or reporting changes), but the absolute growth from 180 to 292 districts offering PK is unambiguous.
-The remaining 18% without PK programs are overwhelmingly tiny, with fewer than 300 total students.
+In 2005, 74 of Nebraska's 477 public districts reported PK enrollment.
+By 2008, that figure jumped to 188 of 254.
+By 2026, 243 of 244 public school districts (essentially all of them) report pre-K students.
+The sharp percentage change between 2005 and 2008 partly reflects the Class I/VI consolidation that reduced the total district count, but the absolute growth in districts offering PK is unambiguous.
+Pre-K is now nearly universal across Nebraska's public school system.

 How PK changed Nebraska's enrollment numbers